RaZeR-RBI/blaze/README.md

     /* Put a sprite into batch (note: nothing is actually drawn yet) */ BLZ_DrawStatic(batch, position, srcRect, rotation, origin, scale, color, flip);

     /* Flush our batch to screen.
-The batch is cannot be modified after that. */ BLZ_PresentStatic(batch, transform_matrix);
+The batch is cannot be modified after that */ BLZ_PresentStatic(batch, transform_matrix);